Rare Earth hypothesis: Plate tectonics may not be unique to Earth or a requirement for complex life

 Ward and Brownlee argue that for complex life to evolve (Rare Earth equation factor $f_c$), tectonics must be present to generate biogeochemical cycles, and predicted that such geological features would not be found outside of Earth, pointing to a lack of observable mountain ranges and subduction.
 There is, however, no scientific consensus on the evolution of plate tectonics on Earth.
 Though it is believed that tectonic motion first began around three billion years ago, by this time photosynthesis and oxygenation had already begun.
 Furthermore, recent studies point to plate tectonics as an episodic planetary phenomenon, and that life may evolve during periods of "stagnant-lid" rather than plate tectonic states.

 Recent evidence also points to similar activity either having occurred or continuing to occur elsewhere.
 The geology of Pluto, for example, described by Ward and Brownlee as "without mountains or volcanoes ... devoid of volcanic activity", has since been found to be quite the contrary, with a geologically active surface possessing organic molecules and mountain ranges like Tenzing Montes and Hillary Montes comparable in relative size to those of Earth, and observations suggest the involvement of endogenic processes.
 Plate tectonics has been suggested as a hypothesis for the Martian dichotomy, and in 2012 geologist An Yin put forward evidence for active plate tectonics on Mars.
 Europa has long been suspected to have plate tectonics and in 2014 NASA announced evidence of active subduction.
 Like Europa, analysis of the surface of Jupiter's largest moon Ganymede strike-strip faulting and surface materials of possible endogenic origin suggests that plate tectonics has also taken place there.

 In 2017, scientists studying the geology of Charon confirmed that icy plate tectonics also operated on Pluto's largest moon.
-Since 2017 several studies of the geodynamics of Venus have also found that contrary to the view that the lithosphere of Venus is static, that it is actually being deformed via active processes similar to plate tectonics, though with less subduction, implying that geodynamics are not a rare occurrence in Earth sized bodies.
+Since 2017 several studies of the geodynamics of Venus have also found that, contrary to the view that the lithosphere of Venus is static, it is actually being deformed via active processes similar to plate tectonics, though with less subduction, implying that geodynamics are not a rare occurrence in Earth sized bodies.

 Kasting suggests that there is nothing unusual about the occurrence of plate tectonics in large rocky planets and liquid water on the surface as most should generate internal heat even without the assistance of radioactive elements.
 Studies by Valencia and Cowan suggest that plate tectonics may be inevitable for terrestrial planets Earth-sized or larger, that is, Super-Earths, which are now known to be more common in planetary systems.